Slashdot is powered by your submissions, so send in your scoop

 As social creatures much of our knowledge is built from social interactions, where we integrate our own experiences and beliefs with that of others to build new knowledge and understanding (i.e. Social Constructivism).
 The current dominant MOOC model is extremely procedural, teacher-centred and discourages these types of social interactions.
 While this works well for some subjects (particularly at introductory levels), it is much less effective in other situations.
 How can the large MOOC platforms, and EdX in particular, encourage a more social method of learning?

-• by Anonymous Coward
+• by Anonymous Coward on Tuesday October 01, 2013 @11:34AM (#45004023)

 Recently Google and EdX partnered up to create Mooc.org, which is being called by the Chronicle of Higher Ed the "Youtube for MOOCs".
 Will we start seeing less of a walled garden where experts in their own field can create these kinds of classes without having to be chosen as being part of a "worthy" institution like we've seen with EdX, Coursera, and FutureLearn?
-The trend towards inviduals becoming "superprofessors" is troubling, and I see very little collaboration between institutions to make these cours
+The trend towards inviduals becoming "superprofessors" is troubling, and I see very little collaboration between institutions to make these courses.

 • by Eric Hosman ( 3345395 ) on Tuesday October 01, 2013 @11:48AM (#45004179)